JPMorgan discloses wider probes of hiring, currency trading

-JPMorgan Chase & Co (JPM.N), the biggest U.S. bank by assets, disclosed on Friday that the U.S. Department of Justice and agencies from other jurisdictions are investigating hiring practices in Hong Kong that were already being probed by the U.S. Securities and Exchange Commission.
+Nov 1 JPMorgan Chase & Co, the biggest U.S. bank by assets, disclosed on Friday that the U.S. Department of Justice and agencies from other jurisdictions are investigating hiring practices in Hong Kong that were already being probed by the U.S. Securities and Exchange Commission.

 The company also said that it is being questioned about its currency trading by various authorities, which are in the early stages of their investigations.